milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

 ![](pics/findAlleles-light.svg#only-light)
 ![](pics/findAlleles-dark.svg#only-dark)

 Note that clontypes passed as input must be cut by and fully covered by the same [gene feature](mixcr-assemble.md#core-assembler-parameters).
-So, for example `.clns` files with [contigs](overview-analysis-overview.md#contig-assemblymixcr-assemblecontigsmd), must be assembled using [`assembleContigs`](mixcr-assembleContigs.md) with `--cut-by` option.
+So, for example `.clns` files with [contigs](overview-analysis-overview.md#contig-assemblymixcr-assemblecontigsmd), must be assembled using [`assembleContigs`](mixcr-assembleContigs.md) with `--assemble-contigs-by` option.

 Also, all inputs must have the same align library, the same scoring of V and J genes and the same features to align.